mjmoon15/gt-readme-generator/generatedREADME.md

   ## Contributing

-  Fork the repo and submit suggested changes via github.
+  Fork the repo and suggest changes via github.

   ---